5 Climate Change Jobs

 Job growth for climate change careers

-It's projected that jobs for climate scientists, environmental engineers, and similar specialists will increase from 3 to 8 percent over the next decade [1].
+It's projected that jobs for environmental scientists and specialists will increase by 7 percent between 2023 and 2033 [6].
 Some of the highest job growth in climate change are responsible for installing and repairing devices, like solar panels and wind turbines.

 Top skills for climate change professionals